-Prior to becoming a non-profit, the animal shelter was known as the Baltimore City Municipal Animal Shelter.
+BARCS' story begins a decade ago, in a little blue building nestled along the water's edge in Baltimore's historical Federal Hill.
+Prior to becoming a non-profit, the building housed was known as the Baltimore City Municipal Animal Shelter.
 Like many city agencies, the animal shelter had to compete with other agencies for the limited funding and resources Baltimore City could provide.
-This meant that the animal shelter was often placed as a last priority and as a result, it was woefully underfunded and understaffed.
-This translated into poor husbandry practices, poor customer service, a poorly maintained building, and astonishingly low adoption rates.
+This meant that the animal shelter was often placed as a last priority.
+As a result of these limitations, it was woefully underfunded and understaffed, which translated into poor husbandry practices, poor customer service, a poorly maintained building and astonishingly low adoption rates.

 The positive results of this reorganization show that the plan is working.
-In just over a year, BARCS significantly increased the number of adoptions from a total of 90 in 2004 (under Animal Control), to 738 in 2005, and more recently over 3,200 in 2010.
+In just over a year, BARCS significantly increased the number of lives saved from a total of 240 in 2004 (under Animal Control), to 738 in 2005, and more recently more than 9,000 in 2016.
 Additionally, BARCS hired all non-profit staff members, created and expanded its volunteer program, created a foster program, began offsite adoptions, created a fund to care for sick and injured homeless animals (The Franky Fund), established working relationships with other local animal shelters and animal rescue groups, and increased the community’s awareness of the shelter and the needs of its animals.

 Vision for the Future

-BARCS is aiming to become a model animal rescue facility and a true resource for the people and animals of Baltimore.
-We envision an animal shelter where all animals in good health and temperament find new homes, where they are housed in a low-stress, comfortable environment, where spay/neuter surgeries are offered at low-cost to the Baltimore community, where residents can turn in times of personal crisis for help with their pet, where citizens are educated on the proper care of animals, where cruelty to animals is a felony, and where abused and neglected animals can receive the love and care they need to recover.
+Where do we go from here?
+BARCS's vision is to become a model open admission shelter, a shelter that does not turn away an animal that has no place to go, and a true resource for the people and animals of Baltimore.
+We envision an animal shelter where all animals in good health and temperament find new homes, where they are housed in a low-stress, comfortable environment, where spay/neuter surgeries are offered at low-cost to the Baltimore community, where residents can turn in times of personal crisis for help with their pet, where citizens are educated on the proper care of animals, and where abused and neglected animals can receive the love and care they need to recover.

 We are proud of our accomplishments over the past few years, but with increased financial support, we can achieve much more.
-It is a critical time for BARCS – our resources are limited and much of our work is done by volunteers.
-With the support of the Baltimore community, we can find homes for even more animals, improve our operations and the facility to meet the needs of the animals better, and work to prevent animal abuse and abandonment.
+It is a critical time for BARCS – our resources are limited and much of our work is done by volunteers and a small dedicated staff.